Cambridge: Harvard Stargazing, MIT, and More

-Cambridge is the architecturally quaint, intellectually robust neighbor to downtown Boston.
+Cambridge is the architecturally quaint, intellectually robust neighbor to Downtown Boston.
 It’s only a quick ride over the Charles River, but has a charm completely unique to itself.
-Brick sidewalks, historic and handsome buildings, book shops, cafes, small pubs, and loads of intellectual pursuits abound.
+Think brick sidewalks, historic and handsome buildings, book shops, cafes, small pubs, and loads of intellectual pursuits abound.

 The university life of the Cambridge area offers visitors a chance to indulge their inner-nerd.
 A good place to start your exploring is with a tour of Harvard or MIT.
 If you’re in the mood for a playful history lesson, book one of the “Havahd Tours” and learn about the rich past of this legendary place.
 Another major must-see in the neighborhood is the Harvard Smithsonian Center for Astrophysics.
 Visit the Center on one of their monthly observatory nights open to the public.
 Enlighten yourself with their pre-viewing presentation, and then scoot under a telescope to gaze at the universe.

 If you’re visiting in the warm weather, do yourself a favor and eat a post-stargazing dinner at Felipe’s Taqueria.
 Sit outside under the lights with a margarita and enjoy one of the best Mexican spots in Cambridge.
 For cold weather visits, check out Russell House Tavern, where you can have a proper sit-down dinner in an intimate, classic American tavern.